Molloy University continues to earn national honors

 Our graduates’ salaries are $10,000 higher than our competitors’ on average.

 College-bound students and their parents are always looking for an academic environment that offers the best fit for the student and the best value for their tuition dollars.
-Last year, Molloy was ranked the #18 “value added” college in the US by the Wall Street Journal, arguably the nation’s premier financial publication.
+Last year, Molloy was ranked the #18 “value added” university in the US by the Wall Street Journal, arguably the nation’s premier financial publication.
 Additionally, in December, Newsday produced an enrollment overview of the many private colleges in our region.
 While most of our competitors struggled in the 2012–2017 period, Molloy “saw the largest increase, rising by more than 11%.”
-Molloy has also earned other honors, including being ranked the #10 “best value” among Catholic colleges nationwide by College Values Online.
+Molloy has also earned other honors, including being ranked the #10 “best value” among Catholic universities nationwide by College Values Online.

 “We are dedicated to providing our students with the best possible value.
 If you come to Molloy, you graduate with a job in your field at a salary that’s significantly higher than average.”

-— Drew Bogner, PhD, President, Molloy College
+— Drew Bogner, PhD, President, Molloy University